Frequently Asked Questions

 What about the treatment itself?

 Your treatment will most often involve acupuncture, but may also include other modalities, such as moxabustion (an herb that is burned to warm and nourish the area), guasha or cupping (two non-invasive methods of removing stagnation from an area and increasing tissue adaptability), massage, electro-stimulation, hands-on work to calm your nervous system, meditative exercises, dietary advice and assisted stretches.
-The acupuncture needles I use are very thin, sterile, stainless steel needles.
-Once the needles are stimulated, patients will often feel a dull ache, a spreading sensation, a feeling of heaviness or warmth or of energy traveling along a pathway.
-Patients often experience a sense of well-being while they rest with the needles for 15-20 minutes.
+The acupuncture needles I use are very thin, sterile, stainless steel needles, and are disposed of as medical waste.
+Once I have decided on the treatment, I place the needles, doing my best to modulate the level of sensation to your comfort.
+You will usually rest with the needles for 15-20 minutes.
 Some people refer to this as an “acu-nap”, an important, very often calm and restorative time where you are not entirely asleep but not entirely awake; a space where healing can happen.

 Does Acupuncture Hurt?

 There are often physical sensations associated with Acupuncture, but my job is to work with you to keep the sensations at a level that works for you.
 The acupuncture needles are very thin - about the diameter of a thick human hair.
 When the needles are inserted you may feel nothing or you may experience a tiny pricking sensation.
 As I stimulate the needles, you may feel a dull ache, a spreading sensation, a feeling of heaviness or warmth or of energy traveling along a pathway.
 This moment, when you feel an acupuncture point working, is known as 'de qi', or the arrival of qi.
 It is a good thing!
 Another way of thinking about de qi is that the acupuncture needle has accessed the energy needed to stimulate a healing response in the bodymind.
 When the point is activated, change is initiated.